cosmos/cosmos-sdk/docs/architecture/adr-028-public-key-addresses.md

 and it's more secure than [post-hash-prefix-proposal] (which uses first 20 bytes of a pubkey hash, that significantly reduce the address space).
 Moreover the cryptographer motivated the choice to add `typ` in the hash to protect against switch table attack.

-We use `BaseAddress` function for generating address for all accounts represented by a single key:
+We use `address.Hash` function for generating address for all accounts represented by a single key:
-* simple public keys: `BaseAddress(keyType, pubkey)`
+* simple public keys: `address.Hash(keyType, pubkey)`
-+ aggregated keys (eg: BLS): `BaseAddress(keyType, aggregatedPubKey)`
++ aggregated keys (eg: BLS): `address.Hash(keyType, aggregatedPubKey)`
-+ modules accounts: `BaseAddress("module", moduleKey)`
++ module accounts: `addoress.Hash("module", moduleID)`
   For module subaccount, or module specific content we append a specific key to the moduleKey:
-  `BaseAddress("module", moduleKey+moduleSubaccountKey)`
+  `address.Hash("module", moduleSubaccountKey)`  (note: `moduleSubaccountKey` already composes the `modleKey`).

 ### Composed Account Addresses

-For simple composed accounts (like naive multisig), we generalize the `BaseAddress`.
+For simple composed accounts (like naive multisig), we generalize the `address.Hash`.
 The address is constructed by recursively creating addresses for the sub accounts, sorting the addresses and composing it into a single address:

 ```go
 // We don't need a PubKey interface - we need anything which is addressable.